wtong98/mlp-icl/README.md

 Experiments are organized per file.
 For example, `12_icl_clean.py` will plot results for ICL regression and classification.
 Each experiment file expects results to be present in `experiment/remote`, which contains scripts that generate the results, and are intended to be run on a compute cluster.
 Running the corresponding `run.py` script for each sub-experiment will generate the corresponding results.

 Experiment files are formatted as [Jupyter code cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_export-a-jupyter-notebook).
 One way of running these files interactively is through the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) in VSCode.
 However, because the formatting occurs through comment-based delimiters, these files may also be run as standard Python files.

+If you notice any errors or issues, we welcome your pull requests!